 BTW – Recently, new concepts of energy-saving designs made inroads into the traditional residential market and they are all based on “air-tightness”, so inherently, they will face similar problems with condensation as container houses.

 Condensation: what it is and why it happens?

-The water vapor is the gaseous form of water.
-Its level (amount) is determined by air’s temperature – basically, warmer air can absorb more vapor.
+Water vapor is the gaseous form of water.
+Its level (amount) is determined by the air’s temperature – basically, warmer air can absorb more vapor.
 Water changes its form from liquid to gaseous in a process of evaporation.
-The opposite effect (condensation) transforms water’s gaseous form back to the liquid (moisture).
+The opposite effect (condensation) transforms water’s gaseous form back to liquid (moisture).

-Both processes (evaporation and condensation) occur simultaneously, with intensities depending on air’s temperature and a level of vapor in the air.
-The presence of vapor in the air we experience as “humidity” (mostly relative, compared to maximum possible at a given temperature).
+Both processes (evaporation and condensation) occur simultaneously, with intensities depending on the air’s temperature and the level of vapor in the air.
+The presence of vapor in the air we experience as “humidity” (mostly relative, compared to the maximum possible at a given temperature).

-However, when the temperature drops, the condensation process will intensify creating the new dewpoint at lower temperature corresponding to lower level of vapor.
-In many cases, we see condensation as a local effect (windshield, bathroom’s mirror or window etc…) but in most cases it is just an optical effect.
+However, when the temperature drops, the condensation process will intensify creating a new dewpoint at a lower temperature corresponding to a lower level of vapor.
+In many cases, we see condensation as a local effect (windshield, bathroom mirror or window, etc…) but in most cases, it is just an optical effect.
 In the bathroom, vapor will also condensate on the walls, in the car – on all exposed metal parts, but droplets will not be easily visible.
 Note that the condensation zone may also be very “local” (for example an evaporator’s coil in an A/C unit or dehumidifier).

 Sources of Vapor